 Your Responsibilities: Your thoughtful participation and scholarship are essential to the success of this course.
-We recognize that the virtual nature of the class this semester will make interpersonal engagement more challenging to achieve, but also more important to the success of the class.
 A significant portion of lecture and laboratory time will be devoted to open discussion and exchange of ideas.
 To facilitate this, you are expected to:

 - Read and follow the instructions and schedules in this Syllabus and posted on the course website. - Attend lectures.
-If you have to miss a lecture, obtain notes from a classmate and request a link to the lecture recording.
+If you have to miss a lecture, obtain notes from a classmate.
 The instructor's PowerPoint slides alone may not explain all of the important information discussed in class. - Complete all assignments on time. - Attend the labs and participate fully.
 Notify your TA beforehand if you anticipate missing lab for an acceptable reason, as described in the Attendance section below. - Arrive to your lab section on time.
-You will receive a zero grade for any quizzes or other activities you miss as a result of being late or absent. - Follow the UF Student Honor Code and Student Conduct Code.
+You will receive a zero grade for any quizzes or other activities (e.g., field trips) you miss as a result of being late or absent. - Follow the UF Student Honor Code and Student Conduct Code.

-XI.
-Assessments and Grading
+X. Assessments and Grading